E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD_onGPU/manybody_singleGPU/readme.rst

   cd dl_meso
   git checkout single_GPU_version
   cd ./DPD/gpu_version/bin
-  modify Makefile according to your device and libraries make all
+  # Modify Makefile according to your device and libraries
+  make all

 There are two test cases for this module:
 * a water drop between two surfaces
 * a vapour-liquid interface.

 To run the water drop case, copy the ``FIELD`` and ``CONTROL`` files from the "../tests/SurfaceDrop" directory and run using ``./dpd_gpu.exe``.
-The test case consists in simulating the evolution of a water droplets full dispersed which will eventual agglomerate and deposit on a surface.
+The test case consists of simulating the evolution of fully-dispersed water droplets which will eventual agglomerate and deposit on a surface.

-To run vapour-liquid interface, copy the ``FIELD`` and ``CONTROL`` files from the "../tests/VapourLiquid" directory and run using ``./dpd_gpu.exe``.
-The test case consist in simulating the interface between vapour and liquid starting from water particle dispersed into the vapour.
+To run the vapour-liquid interface, copy the ``FIELD`` and ``CONTROL`` files from the "../tests/VapourLiquid" directory and run using ``./dpd_gpu.exe``.
+The test case consists of simulating the interface between vapour and liquid starting from water particle dispersed into the vapour.

 For both test cases, compare the ``OUTPUT`` and the ``export`` files to verify your results.